appfolio/ae_page_objects/README.md

 end
 ```

+The same is true for the show_report!() method: the report page will open up in a new window, and the caller needs to
+use the returned handle to this page.

-### Variable Documents
+#### Variable Results

 Oftentimes the page that results from a form submission is based on the data entered into the form.
 This makes following
 convention #2 difficult.
 Additionally, the test code that is entering data into the form has the knowledge to know which
-page should result.  `AePageObjects::VariableDocument` can be used to specify the set of all possible pages that can
+page should result.
+Both `window.change_to` and `browser.find_document` handle this case by accepting the set of all
-result:
+possible pages that can result:

 ```ruby
 def login!(username, password)